TheThingsNetwork/docs/_content/gateways/start/index.md

 ## The Things Gateway

-[The Things Gateway](../gateway/index.md) is The Things Network's official gateway, following a successful [Kickstarter campaign](https://www.kickstarter.com/projects/419277966/the-things-network).
+[The Things Gateway](../gateway/index.md) is The Things Network's official development gateway.
 For €300, you can improve coverage in your area!
 This is the best option to get started with The Things Network.

 ![The Things Gateway](gateway.jpg)